In Brief

 The anterior insular cortex (AIC) sits deep inside the brain, at the junction of the frontal and temporal lobes.
 It is responsible for interoception (awareness of your body's internal state), emotional processing, and integrating sensory information with emotional significance.

-In landmark fMRI research, Dr. Sukhbinder Kumar's team at Newcastle University found that people with misophonia show dramatically elevated activity in the AIC when exposed to trigger sounds.
+In landmark fMRI research, Dr. Sukhbinder Kumar's team at Newcastle University found that people with misophonia showed elevated activity in the AIC when exposed to trigger sounds.
 The brain is not simply processing the sound as sound.
-It is processing it as a physically significant threat.. flooding the body with the same urgency as genuine danger.
+It is processing it as emotionally and physically significant, which can pull the body into urgent protective readiness.

 The AIC does not work in isolation.
-Kumar's research revealed that misophonia involves abnormal functional connectivity between the AIC and several other brain regions:
+Kumar's research suggests that misophonia involves altered functional connectivity between the AIC and several other brain regions:

 - Amygdala: The brain's threat detection centre, responsible for the fight-or-flight response